What's the difference?

 You also get the wondrous Starlight Headliner, which uses optic fibre cables to paint the night sky on the roof, complete with shooting stars, and in the Spectre you can now have the stars fitted to the inside of its massive coach doors as well.

-The hybrid drivetrain comprises a Euro 5-compliant 2.0-litre, four-cylinder, turbo-petrol engine that produces up to 180kW of power and 380Nm of torque.
+The Alpha PHEV drivetrain consists of a 2.0-litre, four-cylinder, turbo-petrol engine that produces 180kW of power and 380Nm of torque.
+This is paired with an electric motor that adds another 120kW/400Nm, so combined they officially produce 300kW and 750Nm.

 For the first time ever, this Rolls-Royce has no magnificent engine, no throbbing 12 cylinders, no, it has two separately excited synchronous motors, one on each axle for seamless all-wheel drive.
 The front motor makes 190kW and 365Nm while they’ve sensibly sent more grunt to the rear, which gets 360kW and 710Nm.
 Either motor on its own would be enough to power a normal car.
 The total figures are 430kW and 900Nm, which is supercar like.